Report from the first International Rights of Nature Tribunal

 2. Hydraulic Fracturing (Fracking), presented by Shannon Biggs from the United States (video in English, plus video translation in Spanish and written case study and slides in English)

-8. The Global Issue of Climate Change, presented by Pablo Solón, Bolivia (video in Spanish, case notes and slides in English and Spanish)
+8. False Solutions to Climate Change, presented by Pablo Solón, Bolivia (video in Spanish, case notes and slides in English and Spanish)

-9. Carlos Pérez Guartambel, President of the Confederation of Peoples of Kichwa Nationality in Ecuador, provided testimony (video in Spanish) giving testimony regarding his recent actions in Ecuador as a Defender of Nature, the reasons for his actions and their consequences.
+9. Defenders of Nature and Mother Earth, presented by Carlos Pérez Guartambel, President of the Confederation of Peoples of Kichwa Nationality in Ecuador, provided testimony (video in Spanish) giving testimony regarding his recent actions in Ecuador as a Defender of Nature, the reasons for his actions and their consequences.